lenis2000/homepage/_posts/blog/2017-05-20-website-update.md

 precious Dropbox space.

 The best part is that I can update the homepage by simply committing to GitHub.
+Moreover, this also allows me to keep current versions of PDF documents (like CV or syllabi) on GitHub, and checkout them to my homepage during builds.
+In this way the PDFs are hosted at the homepage and one does not have to go to GitHub to look at them.

 Another good thing is that I switched to a faster
 <script type="math/tex">\mathrm{\TeX}</script> rendering engine,
 [KaTeX](https://github.com/Khan/KaTeX) (instead of [MathJax](https://www.mathjax.org/)),